roelmagdaleno/wp-gif-player-play-and-pause/readme.txt

 == Gutenberg Block ==

-You can use the GIF Player as a Gutenberg block and you can find it inside of the **Common Blocks** section as **GIF Player**.
+You can use the GIF Player as a Gutenberg block.
+[Check the wiki for more details](https://github.com/roelmagdaleno/wp-gif-player-play-and-pause/wiki/Gutenberg-Block).

-When you insert the GIF Player another block with two buttons will show:

-**UPLOAD**

-The upload button will open your system directory to select a GIF file.

-**MEDIA LIBRARY**

-This button will open the Media Library window to select a GIF from your uploaded files.

-When you finally add a GIF using the Gutenberg block you should be able to see the GIF player.

-But this won't be playable in the editor.
-Only in the frontend.

-For more detailed information go to the [GitHub Repository](https://github.com/roelmagdaleno/wp-gif-player-play-and-pause).

 == Installation ==